sakurakwx/JobFinder/other/Toefl/writing_practice.md

     12.nevertheless
     13.from my perspective
     14.depend on
-    15.consider = take into account/factor
+    15.consider = take into account/factor = take sth into consideration
     16.stare at = focus on
     17.marvelous = unbelievable
     18.build = establish